kaisersoftapps/docs/docs/script-master/index.md

 ## Examples

 You can find multiple ready-to-go scripts and UI customization examples directly inside the app by using the "Snippets Library".
-Also, don't forget to check out our [public repository on GitHub](https://github.com/kaisersoftapps/script-master).